chrischow/wordle_solver/README.md

     return game.records()
 ```

-**Note:** The bot does not use brute force to enumerate all possibilities before deciding on all steps.
+**Note:** The bot does not use brute force to enumerate all *game outcomes* before deciding on all steps.

 ### Ranking Algorithms
-After much testing, my sense was that the key component of a Wordle strategy was the ranking algorithm (or for humans, the decision process for what word to guess next).
-We will discuss the evidence for this hypothesis in the next section.
+The ranking algorithm is arguably the most critical component of the strategy because it determines *what* guesses are made.
+Decision rules only decide *how* guesses are made (solve vs. collect info), and the seed word is a *product* of the ranking algorithm in step 0, before the game starts.

 My Wordle bot has several built-in options: (1) letter frequency, (2) expected green, yellow, and grey tiles, and (3) expected max number of remaining candidates.
 Each algorithm computes scores for all remaining candidates with respect to the remaining solutions.

 #### Letter Frequency
-This algorithm ranks words by how popular its constituent letters are.
-First, it counts the frequencies of letters for all remaining solutions to produce a lookup table with letters as keys and counts as values.
-Then, it scores each remaining candidate by taking the sum of frequency scores for the letters in that candidate words.
-We pick the candidate with the highest score.
+This algorithm ranks words by how popular its constituent letters are:

+1. Count the frequencies of letters for all remaining solutions
+2. Create a lookup table of letters to counts
+3. Score each remaining candidate by taking the sum of frequency scores for the letters in that candidate words
+4. Pick the candidate with the highest score

 #### Expected Green/Yellow/Grey Tile Scores
 This algorithm ranks words by the expected information gained, based on the number of green tiles and yellow tiles returned, averaged across all remaining solutions.
 I called this GYX scores for simplicity, and because of the way I coded grey (`X`) in the feedback for the `Wordle` class.
-For each remaining candidate, the algorithm (1) calculates the feedback from guessing that word against each remaining solution, and (2) calculates `GYX Score = 2 * No. of Greens + No. of Yellows` for all remaining solutions *if* we had guessed that candidate.
-This produces a list of `N_s = No. of remaining solutions` scores per candidate.
-Finally, it (3) averages all the scores to produce a single score for that candidate.
-We pick the candidate with the highest score, because it is expected to return more information in the form of green and yellow tiles.
+For each remaining candidate:

+1. Do the following against each remaining solution:
+    1. Calculate the feedback against that solution
+    2. Compute `GYX Score = 2 * No. of Greens + No. of Yellows`
+2. Consolidate the list of GYX scores
+3. Take the average of all scores to produce a single score for that candidate

+Finally, pick the candidate with the highest score.

 #### Max Number of Remaining Candidates
 This algorithm ranks candidates by how many possibilities they would eliminate / leave behind if guessed, averaged across all remaining solutions.
 The idea is to choose words that cut the candidate set down the most.
+For each remaining candidate:

+1. Do the following against each remaining solution:
-For each candidate, the algorithm (1) calculates the feedback from guessing that word against each remaining solution, (2) uses the feedback to filter (a copy of) the remaining candidate set, and (3) counts the resulting number of candidates remaining.
-That results in a list of `N_s` counts (of remaining candidates) for that candidate.
-Finally, the algorithm (4) takes the average of all these counts.
-We pick the candidate with the lowest score, because it eliminates the most possibilities in the worst case.
+    1. Calculate the feedback against that solution
+    2. Use the feedback to filter (a copy of) the remaining candidate set
+    3. Count the resulting number of candidates remaining
+2. Consolidate the list of counts
+3. Take the maximum of all counts

+Finally, pick the candidate with the lowest score, because it eliminates the most possibilities in the worst case.

 ### Decision Rules
+The baseline decision rule was that we would only guess solutions if there were 20 solutions or fewer remaining.
+This is in line with our strategy, where we prioritise solving over collecting information as we converge on the solution.

+I tested two decision rules that kicked in when there were only 10 solutions left.
+I chose 10 because it *seemed* like a small-enough number of words to make solving worth the shot (~10% chance).
+I'm sure there's a better way to choose this number - we'll just have to add this to the set of parameters for further testing in future work.

+1. **Current ranking algorithm:** The next guess was selected purely based on the scores from the ranking algorithm.
-I tested only one decision rule: whenever there were only 10 solutions left, the bot guessed the most popular word.
-Popularity was measured by word frequencies in Wikipedia articles.
-This was obtained from [Lexipedia](https://en.lexipedia.org/).
+2. **Word popularity:** Disregard the ranking algorithm scores and guess the most popular word.
+Popularity was measured by word frequencies in Wikipedia articles - collected by [Lexipedia](https://en.lexipedia.org/).

 ## Simulations
-I ran each of the words recommended by the various sources from the previous section (see below) against the full set of 2,315 solution words **three times**: once for each ranking algorithm.
-Overall, that's 17 "best" words by 2,315 solution words by 3 ranking algorithms for a total of **118,065 games of Wordle**.
+I ran each of the words recommended by the various sources from the previous section (see below) against the full set of 2,315 solution words **seven times**.
+Overall, that's 17 "best" words by 2,315 solution words by 7 strategies for a total of **275,485 games of Wordle**.

 ```
 1. arles    10. rates